-Sumatriptan is an oral medication used to treat migraines, relieving symptoms such as headache, pain, nausea, vomiting, and sensitivity to light and sound.
-They are prescribed where ordinary painkillers fail to relieve migraine symptoms.
+Sumatriptan is a medicine used to treat migraines.
+Sumatriptan helps relieve symptoms such as headache, pain, nausea, vomiting and sensitivity to light.
+Sumatriptan tablets are prescribed when painkillers fail to relieve migraine symptoms.

-Please Note: Different manufacturers of generic Sumatriptan could use different inactive ingredients in their drugs that those listed above.
+Please Note: Different manufacturers of generic sumatriptan could use different inactive ingredients in their drugs than those listed above.
 Please check the patient information leaflet provided for full details.

-Like all medicines, Sumatriptan can cause side effects in some patients.
-If you experience symptoms of a rare but severe allergic reaction, stop taking Sumatriptan and seek medical help immediately.
-Symptoms include skin rash such as red spots or hives, swelling of the eyelids, face or lips, sudden wheeziness, tightness of the chest or total collapse.
+Sumatriptan can cause side effects in some patients.
+If you have an allergic reaction to sumatriptan, stop taking it immediately and seek emergency medical help.
+Symptoms of an allergic reaction include: a skin rash such as red spots or hives, swelling of the eyelids, face or lips, sudden wheezing, tightness of the chest or difficulty breathing.

 Common side effects, affecting up to 1 in 10 people, include:

-Before taking Sumatriptan, tell your doctor or pharmacist if you are taking any other medications, including those purchased over the counter without a prescription.
-Some medicines may influence the effects of Sumatriptan, and vice versa:
+Before taking sumatriptan, tell your doctor or pharmacist if you are taking any other medicines, including those purchased over the counter at a pharmacy without a prescription.
+You need to be aware of these drug interactions:

-If you are pregnant, planning on becoming pregnant, or breastfeeding, speak to a doctor before using Sumatriptan.
+If you are pregnant, planning a pregnancy or breastfeeding, speak to a doctor before using sumatriptan.

-You should not drink alcohol when taking Sumatriptan, as this can increase the likelihood of side effects such as drowsiness, dizziness and flushing.
-Alcohol is also likely to worsen the symptoms of migraine.
+You should not drink alcohol when you take sumatriptan, as this can increase the likelihood of side effects such as drowsiness, dizziness and flushing.
+Alcohol can also make your migraine feel worse.

-If Sumatriptan fails to relieve your symptoms, it is fine to take painkillers such as paracetamol, ibuprofen or aspirin - but make sure to check on their suitability with your doctor or pharmacist first.
+You can take other migraine treatments with sumatriptan.
+This includes painkillers such as paracetamol, ibuprofen or aspirin - but make sure to check on their suitability with your doctor or pharmacist first.
 However, you should not take sumatriptan within 24 hours of ergotamine, dihydroergotamine, methysergide, or any other triptan-containing migraine treatment, including zolmitriptan, almotriptan, eletriptan, frovatriptan, rizatriptan, or naratriptan.

-Sumatriptan is the most commonly prescribed treatment for migraines, and is available in the form of a nasal spray under the name Imigran.
-Other triptans are also an option, including Frovatriptan and Naratriptan, which are thought to have longer-lasting effects.
-Anti-sickness medications, or anti-emetics, can also be prescribed, and work even if you do not experience nausea with your migraines, you can get an antiemetic prescribed.
-Combination medicines, which contain a painkiller and an antiemetic, can be purchased over the counter with help from a pharmacist, and are effective for relieving mild symptoms.
-Regular painkillers such as paracetamol and ibuprofen can be used in combination with triptans to relieve the headache of migraines.
+An alternative to sumatriptan tablets is a nasal spray under the brand name Imigran.
+Other triptans are also an option, including frovatriptan and naratriptan.
+If you experience nausea with your migraines, you can get an antiemetic prescribed.
+Combination medicines, which contain a painkiller and an antiemetic, can be purchased over the counter with a pharmacist’s advice.
+Painkillers, such as paracetamol and ibuprofen, can be used in combination with triptans to relieve the headache of migraines.

 Sumatriptan is used to treat and relieve the symptoms of migraines as they occur.
-It will not prevent the occurence of migraines, or act as a cure.
+Sumatriptan cannot prevent migraines from happening and it is not a cure for migraines.